 A poorly functioning liver leads to fatigue, weakness, abdominal pain and loss of appetite.
 The easiest way to protect your liver is to eat right!
-Cruciferous vegetables such as broccoli, cauliflower and cabbage contain glucosinolates which help the liver produce enzymes for detoxification.
+Cruciferous vegetables such as broccoli, cauliflower and cabbage contain Glucosinolates which help the liver to produce enzymes for detoxification.
 Green leafy vegetables and fruits contain antioxidants that protect the liver from free radical damage.
 Garlic contains Allicin, which helps rinse out heavy metals such as mercury and lead from the liver.
 Add these foods into your daily diet to keep your liver healthy!

 If you are finding it harder to remember the little things, your brain may be deteriorating faster than you age.
 Ginkgo has a long history as the “memory herb”.
 Ginkgo leaf extract enhances blood flow to the brain, thus improving concentration and memory.
 The best quality markers come with 24% Total Flavonoids and 6% Terpene Lactones.
-Pick only standardized ginkgo leaf extract to ensure optimal efficacy to support memory and improve circulation.
+Pick only standardized ginkgo leaf extract to ensure optimal efficacy to support memory and improve blood circulation.